-Students may choose electives from any graduate-level engineering and sciences offered at Dartmouth.
-The recommended courses listed here are for students who seek additional courses that allow for further depth of study in their chosen track.
+\ Students may choose electives from any graduate-level engineering or science courses offered at Dartmouth.
+The courses listed here are for recommended students who seek additional further depth of study in their chosen track.

-MEng: ELECTRICAL/COMPUTER ENGINEERING TRACK
+MEng: ELECTRICAL AND COMPUTER ENGINEERING TRACK